prime-slam/place-recognition-db/README.md

 Several methods of reducing the number of frames in databases have already been developed, as well as some metrics to evaluate the results of compression.

-The goal of the project is to create a tool with an optimal compression strategy for any RGBD and LiDAR data for the place recognition task.
+The goal of the project is to create a tool with an optimal compression strategy for any RGBD and LiDAR data.

 ## Repository structure
 ```